-Updates to Chapter 4
+Updates AND Supplemental material to Chapter 4

 Data Breach Litigation – Standing